 In this section, a program transformation method is presented for Java.
 It automatically inserts checkpointing code at the program points where state can be changed at run time.
-This is essentially an aspect-oriented programming (Kiczales et al. 1997) approach, as we define the aspects and also provide a tool to weave those aspects with the target programs.
+This is essentially an aspect-oriented programming [6] approach, as we define the aspects and also provide a tool to weave those aspects with the target programs.

 Though we currently assume that the applications are written in Java, our method is generally applicable to other languages with some assumptions.
-Specifically, we assume no pointer aliasing, no pointer arithmetic, and automatic memory management (available in some libraries such as Boehm's garbage collector - see Boehm and Demers 1997).
+Specifically, we assume no pointer aliasing, no pointer arithmetic, and automatic memory management (available in some libraries such as Boehm's garbage collector [7]).
 These assumptions may be met by some C++ applications.